Champions (2018 film): Documentary

 A documentary called Ni distintos ni diferentes: Campeones, which tells the true stories of the protagonists of the film, premiered on November 16, 2018, in Spanish theaters.

 Sequel

 A sequel called Championext was released on August 18, 2023, in Spanish cinemas.

 Remakes

 In 2020, shooting began for an Arabic-language remake under the same name, released commercially on March 10, 2022, in theaters in Saudi Arabia.

 On April 5, 2022, a German-language remake, Weil wir Champions sind, directed by Christoph Schnee was released.

 On March 10, 2023, an English-language remake of the same name directed by Bobby Farrelly was released.

-Sitaare Zameen Par, an Indian Hindi-language remake starring Aamir Khan, which also serves as a spiritual sequel to his 2007 film Taare Zameen Par, released in theatres on 20 June 2025.
+Sitaare Zameen Par, a Hindi-language remake starring Aamir Khan, which also serves as a spiritual sequel to his 2007 film Taare Zameen Par, released in theatres on 20 June 2025.